Doctor Who (film): Broadcast and reception

-The movie debuted on the Edmonton, Alberta CITV-TV station on 12 May 1996, two days prior to its Fox Network broadcast.
+The movie premiered in Canada, on the Edmonton, Alberta CITV-TV station on 12 May 1996, two days prior to its Fox Network broadcast.

 Commercials on the Fox network advertising the film used special effects footage from the 1986 story The Trial of a Time Lord, although this footage was not used in the movie.
 This marked the first time that footage from the original BBC series had been shown on a major American network.
 The advertisements also used a different arrangement of the Doctor Who theme music from that heard in the film.

 The movie received disappointing US ratings.
 It received 5.6 million viewers, a total 9% share of the audience.
-However, when shown on BBC One in the United Kingdom on Monday 27 May at 8.30pm, thirteen days after its American broadcast, it received over 9 million viewers in the UK alone.
-It received a 75% Audience Appreciation score.

-Third Doctor actor Jon Pertwee died a few days after the US broadcast of the film, and the UK broadcast included an epitaph to the actor.
-The UK broadcast was also edited for broadcast in a pre-Watershed timeslot, with around 1 minute of cuts made.
-The scenes where Chang Lee's friends are fired upon was cut because of the BBC's sensitivity about gun violence following the Dunblane massacre three months before.
-The operating room scene was also extensively cut, in particular shots involving the cardiac probe and the Seventh Doctor's dying scream, and the shot of the Master breaking Chang Lee's neck was also removed.

 Maureen Paton in the Daily Express praised the movie "At last we have a grown-up hi-tech Doctor Who in Paul McGann...only a low-tech Luddite would miss the endearing amateurism of the old teatime serial format...the makers would be mad not to pursue the option of a series."
 Matthew Bond of The Times, by contrast stated "If the series is to return it will need stronger scripts than this simplistic offering, which struggled to fill eighty-five minutes and laboured somewhat in its search for wit".
 The letters pages of the Radio Times were divided between viewers who liked and disliked the TVM.
 Discussing the TVM, writer Gary Gillatt criticised it for having "too many unnecessary references" to the show's backstory.
 Gillatt added "although very entertaining, stylishly directed and perfectly played, the TV movie perhaps tried a little too hard to be what Doctor Who once was, rather than crusading to demonstrate what it could be in the future".